emadvaid/6733/README.md

 have at least one test method for Conjured items, and it proves that Conjured items degrade twice as fast as ordinary items.
 All tests should pass.
   > Refactored Code and new conjured item:   Session 2  Feb 17
   > Session 2 video  - abridged for size ~1.5hrs to 15 mins : https://youtu.be/vhpGYiphS-U
-  > Test Coverage Conjured Item : <a href='https://raw.githubusercontent.com/emadvaid/6733/master/GildedRose-Refactoring-Kata/Team2_A2_session2Refactored_code-coverage.png'>Team2_A2_session2Refactored_code-coverage.png</a>
+  > Test Coverage Conjured Item : [Team2_A2_session2Refactored_code-coverage.png](https://raw.githubusercontent.com/emadvaid/6733/master/GildedRose-Refactoring-Kata/Team2_A2_session2Refactored_code-coverage.png)
-  > Test Results for Final Code: <a href='https://raw.githubusercontent.com/emadvaid/6733/master/GildedRose-Refactoring-Kata/Team2_A2_session2Refactored_test-results.png'>Team2_A2_session2Refactored_test-results.png</a>
+  > Test Results for Final Code: [Team2_A2_session2Refactored_test-results.png] (https://raw.githubusercontent.com/emadvaid/6733/master/GildedRose-Refactoring-Kata/Team2_A2_session2Refactored_test-results.png)
-  > Team2_A2_session2Refactored Test Results - <a href='https://github.com/emadvaid/6733/blob/master/GildedRose-Refactoring-Kata/Team2_A2_session2Refactored%20Test%20Results%20-%20All_in_gilded-rose-kata.html'>All_in_gilded-rose-kata.htm</a>
+  > Team2_A2_session2Refactored [Test Results] (https://github.com/emadvaid/6735/blob/master/GildedRose-Refactoring-Kata/Team2_A2_session2Refactored%20Test%20Results%20-%20All_in_gilded-rose-kata.html'>All_in_gilded-rose-kata.htm)

  NOTE All This information and screen shots are included in: Team2_A2_EmergSFW6733_READ_ME.docx